 We noted at the beginning of the Mavic 3’s mention (above) that its size made it an exceptional device for a 4/3-sensor camera.
 That compact nature is just as important in the Cine edition which has the same camera but rebuilds the internals to find space for a 1TB SSD and the throughput to handle ProRes 422 HQ video.
 If you need this format, you’re likely to understand that (and its price), though we did think it a little odd that DJI didn’t even offer the choice of going without the Pro remote, it is one fewer thing to set up.

 The new video transmission system, O3+, brings a notable improvement in live view to both Mavic 3s – 60fps rather than 30fps for the 1080P stream which makes on-screen composition greatly more fluid and natural.
 The drone shares the same faster, more powerful, and more capable airframe too (and the same late firmware features).
-We see this as nipping at the heels of the Inspire 2 as much as it provides a necessary update for Mavic 2 videographers (though if you don’t need ProRes, it’s a lot to pay for bragging rights).

-Read our full DJI Mavic Air 2 review for more details
+Read our full DJI Inspire 3 review

 This is the kind of tech so gorgeous and exciting a Luddite would rethink their life goals at first sight.
 Apparently eschewing their usual creative goals, DJI has put everything into making this a speedy stunt-capable drone that can more than hold its own in the world of FPV racing; it has a top speed of 140kph and the first 100 of that can be reached in a blinding 2 seconds (for reference, a Formula 1 car takes about 2.6 seconds to accelerate the same amount).